p4535992/foundryvtt-item-link-tree/README.md

 ### DAE

-This module uses the [Dae](https://foundryvtt.com/packages/dae) library for wrapping core methods.
+This module uses the [Dae](https://foundryvtt.com/packages/dae) library.
 It is a optional dependency and it is recommended for the best experience and compatibility with other modules.

 ### Babonus

-This module uses the [Babonus](https://foundryvtt.com/packages/babonus) library for wrapping core methods.
+This module uses the [Babonus](https://foundryvtt.com/packages/babonus) library.
 It is a optional  dependency and it is recommended for the best experience and compatibility with other modules.

 ## Known issue